-Our mentors are all experienced and successful leaders and managers who know how to help others be the best they can be in their roles.
+Our mentors are all experienced and successful leaders who know how to help others be the best they can be in their roles.
 Many are fundraising experts but we also have others who specialise in areas such as innovation or technology both from within and beyond the not-for-profit sector.
 Their wide range of skills, knowledge, organisational experience and locations means we can always make a really productive match of mentor and participant.

 Get to know a selection of our team:

 After a 15 year career in finance Sandra felt she had neglected her responsibility to contribute to society.
 She tried to volunteer, but that was not the right fit.
 Sandra wondered how she could use her experience and capacities best and landed at SOS Children’s Villages in the Netherlands end of 2008, where they were setting up a major donor gifts program.
 Relationship management has always been the red tread in her career, and talking with people about their money was something she was used to.
 Instead of making more money with their money, this time it was about supporting vulnerable children!
 Much more exciting and satisfying.
 It was the best career switch in her life.